Lifecycle hooks

 DSL Methods

-The first and simplest, is to use the DSL methods available inside a Spec which create and register a TestListener for you.
-For example, we can invoke beforeTest or afterTest (and others) directly alongside our tests.
+For example, we can invoke beforeTest or afterTest (or others) directly alongside our tests.

 beforeTest {